GoldenBaozi/BVAR-with-sign-restrictions/README.md

 - [ ] testing on examples (SW 2001, AR 2018, etc.)
 - [ ] R package

+The sign restriction procedure cannot be vectorized, must put it in Rcpp !!

 For detailed illustration, see https://goldenbaozi.github.io/BayesVAR.html